BoardiesITSolutions/CritiMonLib-Android/README.md

 To initialise CritiMon you can do the following

 ```
-CritiMon.Initialise(MainActivity.this, <api_key>, <app_id);
+CritiMon.Initialise(MainActivity.this, <api_key>, <app_id>, <app_version>);
 ```

 The `<api_key>` can be found from the settings page.
 There is a button next to the API key that copies the API key directly to your clipboard.

 The `<app_id>` can be found on the application list page and is an 8 digit number.
 Again there is a button next to the app id so the app id can be copied to your clipboard.

+The `<app_version>` is a string representation of the version of your app.
+The best way to do this would be to add your app version to your strings.xml file and then use the strings.xml version for the app version parameter.

 If you are only interested in receive fatal crashes - i.e. crashes where it will cause Android to force close your app, then the above is all you need to do.